 2) You probably know someone who could benefit form hearing/reading what I have to share.

 3,000 4,000 videos to date and counting.
+I also talk motivation and mindset, which are really what made those 4,000 vids possible; it is a skill thing, but it’s not, at the same time.
 Many of you got to this website from YouTube, so you have some idea of what goes on over there.
 Read on and peruse the rest of this site for more insight — blog posts, the stuff I read, my discussing my own experiences, and organized lists of my videos.
 I even wrote my first book in December 2012 (it’s free to read the PDF).
-I’ve since published three more — check me out on Amazon.
+I’ve since published four more — check me out on Amazon.

 When I was a senior in college I wrote out a 10-year plan of things I wanted to accomplish.
-Almost to the 10-year mark, I’ve made some happen; I’m working on the rest.
-One of my stated goals in that ten-year plan — written on a desktop computer that was soooo slow I’d leave it on overnight to fully load ESPN.com — was to have my own website: CHECK.
+That 10-year mark has passed: I’ve made some happen and I’m working on the rest (with a new list).
+One of my stated goals in that ten-year plan — written on a desktop computer that was soooo slow I’d leave it on overnight to fully load ESPN.com — was to have my own website that was for, by and about me.
+I didn’t even care of no one read it, as long as it existed.
+CHECK.
 Being a guest on the Oprah show?
 Not yet.

 My first YouTube upload was the actual highlight package I used to sign with my first agent, who in turn landed me my first professional contract in 2005.
-I uploaded it to YouTube — simply because I wanted to safe keep that video and YouTube looked like a strong site that would be around for awhile.
-6 years and over
+I uploaded it to YouTube — simply because I wanted to safe keep what was a VHS video tape and YouTube looked like a strong site that would be around for awhile.
+9 years and over

 3,000 4,000 videos later, here we are.

-My accomplishments thus far in life I credit to 5 pivotal attributes: Boldness; Energy; A Strong Team; Determination; and Hustle.
+My accomplishments thus far in life I credit to 5 pivotal attributes: Self-Discpline; Boldness; Energy; Determination; and Hustle.

-I can play ball with any player in the World, on any stage.
-It had taken me a damned long time to get to where I can say that, and now I’m saying it.
-If you ever meet me and ask me, I’ll tell you the same.
+FAQ Answered (see the rest here): I became “good” at basketball when I began to believe I could play ball with any player in the World, on any stage.
+It took me a damned long time to get to where I could say that.

 That’s why I do this.
 I could be like most players and just work out, play my games, and you wouldn’t know me from the next man or woman.
 It is God’s plan — my destiny — to be doing what I’m doing right now — basketball, websites, books, YouTube videos, everything else.
 How do I know?
 Cuz I’m here doing it.
 Otherwise, this would be someone else’s website, or maybe still a void out there.